Press & Media Kit — 24 Hour Home Care NJ + Sofia Elmer

 “It comes down to one question: does the senior sleep through the night?
 If yes, live-in is the right call — one Certified Home Health Aide, deep relationship, $375 a day.
 If no — wandering, sundowning, overnight toileting — live-in is unsafe and you need 24-hour rotating with two awake caregivers.
 The cost difference looks dramatic on paper, but the choice is clinical, not financial.
 A single overnight fall in a live-in setting erases the savings instantly and then some.”

-— Sofia Elmer, Director of Care, 24 Hour Home Care NJ
+— Sofia Elmer, RN, 24 Hour Home Care NJ

 On hospital discharge timing